roboseb/odin-book/README.md

     Thinking that I can give this a bout one more week.
 As in, maybe five more working days.
 The game is very close to being fully functional online through web sockets.
 I think five days also gives me enough time to have custom dice generated that are cosmetic only.
 Any mechanic changes would probably add a decent amount of time to development, even if it's only a day or two.
 Wanna be done with everything by halloween weekend so that I can get plastered.

+October 19th, 2022

+    Gonna try to give myself about four days on this one.
+Should be a decent amount of time to fully style the site, polish up some of the social stuff, and add all the custom dice shit to Kismet.
+I think custom dice is the only mechanic I can really add at this point, but it's already kinda implemented.
+Shouldn't be too hard.

 ---To-Do---